Donate If You Enjoyed

 You have to say certain things which I don't recall (and I just mumbled ra ra ra a few times), since I didn't understand.
 You are also supposed to drink sake from a plate at a set time but I misunderstood and drank it as soon as I saw it (bad luck x 1000 for the couple maybe?).
 Whoops!

 Traditional Snowmen funeral.
 Bucket and all.
-Shinto was similar, in the fact they both like the colour white.
+Shinto is similar, in the fact they both like the colour white.

 I should have tried this at the traditional Shinto wedding, but with sake.